internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

      *
      * Returns the id of the uploaded file.
      */
-    ObjectId upload_from_stream(string filename, Stream source, GridFSUploadOptions options=null);
+    ObjectId upload_from_stream(string filename, Stream source, RethinkDBFSUploadOptions options=null);

   }

-Uploads a user file to a GridFS bucket.
+Uploads a user file to a RethinkDBFS bucket.
 For languages that have a Stream abstraction, drivers SHOULD use that Stream abstraction.
 For languages that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.